Whatsapp Icon

 Targeted Therapy Advancements

 Advancements in targeted therapy have also shown promise in reducing the risk of gastrointestinal perforations in cancer patients.
-These therapies work by focusing on specific genetic markers or cells involved in the cancers growth, thereby minimizing damage to healthy tissues, including those in the gastrointestinal tract.
+These therapies work by focusing on specific genetic markers or cells involved in the c growth, thereby minimizing damage to healthy tissues, including those in the gastrointestinal tract.

 Improved Surgical Techniques